mikf/gallery-dl/README.rst

 --------------------

-The stable releases of *gallery-dl* are distributed on PyPI_ and can be easily installed or upgraded to the latest version using pip_:
+The stable releases of *gallery-dl* are distributed on PyPI_ and can be easily installed or upgraded using pip_:

 .. code:: bash

     $ pip install --upgrade gallery-dl

-Installing the latest dev-version directly from GitHub can be done via pip as well:
+Installing the latest dev-version directly from GitHub can be done with pip_ as well:

 .. code:: bash